Trustees

 She was awarded Honorary Membership of the Royal College of Music in 2007.
 In 2014 she was awarded an OBE for services to music.

-Janis Susskind became a trustee of the Royal Opera House in 2022 and sits on the Learning and Participation Committee.
+Janis Susskind became a trustee of the Royal Ballet and Opera in 2022 and sits on the Learning and Participation and Donation and Income Acceptance Committees.

 Sir Alex Younger KCMG